 The Rowan Transit System (RTS) was established in January of 1988 for the purposes of consolidating human services vehicles under one administrative unit that manages the entire fleet.
-The RTS mission addresses a variety of public transportation services that are targeted to: human service agencies, rural general public passengers, dialysis centers, out-of-County medical trips, and an agreement with the City of Salisbury to provide ADA Para-transit services.
+The RTS mission addresses a variety of non-emergency public transportation services that are targeted towards life sustaining services including: human service agencies, medical access for rural general public passengers, dialysis centers, and Medicaid transportation.

 The rural general public service is called RITA, which stands for Rowan Individual Transportation Assistance.
 RITA operates in a demand/response mode using grants that subsidizing services for seniors, disabled, and rural general public passengers.
-The majority of RITA trips are in county with the exception of South Rowan residents who often have medical and personal business in the adjacent towns of Kannapolis and Concord in Cabarrus County.
+The majority of RITA trips are in county with the occasional exception of South Rowan residents who often have medical and personal business in the adjacent towns of Kannapolis and Concord in Cabarrus County.
 RITA services are rationed to the amount of funding that is available for each fiscal year.
 Each area of the county has access to RITA one day per week.